Gebretewodros73/alx-higher_level_programming/0x0B-python-input_output/README.md

-      "#Python Input/Output"
+      Python Input/Output
-*This repository contains a series of tasks that cover different aspects of Input and
+This repository contains a series of tasks that cover different aspects of Input and
 Output in Python.
 The task are designed to help as learn and practice different concepts